xiaoniuniu89/Sudoku-P3/README.md

 <img src="assets/images/rules.png">

 ## <p id="val_check">Validity Checker</p>
-- If, by the rules of sudoku, a number conflicts with yellow or white number, it can not be inputed.
+- If, by the rules of sudoku, a number conflicts with a yellow or white number, it can not be inputed.
 - If a number wants to be placed in a cell containing a white or yellow number, it can not be placed.
 - Red numbers can be updated.